Skip to table of contents

 Graduate and Professional students dropping one or more courses, but not all courses, in the first two weeks of class (first week of summer), will have no grade recorded.
 From the third week through the tenth week of class (fifth week of summer), a "W" will be assigned to each dropped course.
 From the eleventh week through the last day of classes, courses may be dropped only by direct petition to the dean of the student's college.
 Students who drop a course with permission of the dean will receive a final grade of "W" or "F" at the discretion of the instructor of the course.

-For regulations relative to drops and withdrawals for courses that deviate from the Academic Calendar, please contact the Office of Admissions and Records at (405) 271-2359.
+For regulations relative to drops and withdrawals for courses that deviate from the Academic Calendar, please contact OU Health Sciences Recruitment and Admissions at (405) 271-2359.

 Graduate students must obtain approval from the Graduate College dean.
 Students who are granted a leave of absence are allowed to remain out of school for no more than one academic year.
 If a student does not re-enroll within the one-year period, an additional leave of absence must be granted or the student will be required to be re-admitted before enrolling again.
 For example, if a student completes the fall term and is granted a leave of absence for spring, summer, and fall semesters, enrollment will be required by the next spring semester.